Back to Blog

 The sticker price is merely the tip of the iceberg.
 Per-user pricing creates a cascade of hidden, often overlooked, costs:

 License Management Overhead: Someone must manage access permissions and renewals.
-This isn’t just admin time; it translates to IT tickets, delayed onboarding, and frustrated employees waiting for essential tools.
-Our client, a mid-sized marketing agency, reported saving over 80 hours per month in administrative burden after porting key internal tools.
+This isn’t just administration; it translates to IT tickets, delayed onboarding, and frustrated employees waiting for essential tools.
+Our client, a mid-sized marketing agency with 70 employees, reported saving over 80 hours per month in administrative burden after porting key internal tools away from per-seat models, reallocating valuable IT resources.

 Shadow IT & Security Risks: When seat licenses are expensive, employees often share accounts, creating significant security vulnerabilities, hindering audit compliance, and corrupting data attribution.
-Verizon’s 2023 Data Breach Investigations Report highlights credential misuse as a primary attack vector, a risk exacerbated by shared SaaS accounts.
+Verizon’s 2023 Data Breach Investigations Report highlights credential misuse as a primary attack vector, involved in 49% of all breaches, a risk significantly exacerbated by shared SaaS accounts.

 Artificial Scarcity Decisions: Should the intern get CRM access?
 Should a part-time contractor view analytics?
 These questions shouldn’t plague decision-makers.
-Every individual who needs access to relevant data for their role should have it, unimpeded by cost.
-This policy restriction significantly impacts productivity and informed decision-making.
+Every individual who needs access to relevant data for their role should have it, unimpeded by punitive costs.
+This policy restriction significantly impacts productivity, informed decision-making, and organizational agility.

 Growth Forecasting Problems: Your CFO now has the unenviable task of modeling increasing SaaS costs into every hiring decision.
-A 50-person hiring plan, for example, suddenly includes an additional $180K in recurring software expenses, profoundly altering the financial viability of expansion plans.
+A 50-person hiring plan, for example, suddenly includes an additional $180K in recurring software expenses, profoundly altering the financial viability of expansion plans and complicating long-term budget projections.

 The Transition Strategy: A Phased Approach